 The Strathcona Mill receives ore from the two Sudbury mines as well as third-party custom feed ores.
 It produces two concentrate streams: nickel-copper concentrate for smelting, and copper concentrate for smelting and refining.

 The Sudbury Smelter currently smelts nickel-copper concentrate and processes custom-feed materials in the form of concentrates and secondary products.
-These products go by rail to port facilities in Quebec City, and from there to our in Norway.
+These products go by rail to port facilities in Quebec City, and from there to our refinery in Norway.